 Make Pesto Pasta with Grilled Chicken

-Edited by Jan Margery Castillo, Anonymous, Robbi, Lynn and 2 others
+Edited by Jan Margery Castillo, Robbi, Lynn, Adrian Penaflor and 2 others

 Pesto pasta is good enough as it is.
 Add some flavorful grilled chicken, and you probably won't be able to stop at just one portion.
 This recipe may sound a bit complicated, but it's easier than you might think.
 It's relatively easy to learn how to prepare this simple treat.
 Once you read it, you'll want to run to the nearest grocery store to buy the necessary ingredients.

 Pesto originated in Liguria, a small region in Italy.
 The word "pesto" came from the Italian word "pestare", which means "to pound".
 Traditionally, pesto was prepared using a ceramic or marble mortar and a wooden pestle.
 It's great if you have the luxury of time to use the traditional method because the flavor of the combined basil, nuts and other ingredients is more delicate.

 There are several ways of preparing a pesto pasta, and the most common is the one that does not require much cooking.
 Just toss the pasta to a pesto sauce and that's about it.
 Italians prefer their dishes fresh.
 This recipe has a little twist, but it's so easy you can prepare it in just 15 minutes!

 - 1 lb. penne pasta (or any pasta of your choice)

 - 1 medium white onion (chopped)